nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01b-windows-installs.md

 * [Python Docstring Generator][5]

 ## Python

-Windows does not come with Python installed.
-You need to visit the [Python downloads](https://www.python.org/downloads/) site and grab version 3.9 and install it.
-It will get installed to the `C:\Python39` directory.
+Python is not included with Windows.
+You must go to the [Python downloads](https://www.python.org/downloads/) page, download version 3.9, and install it.
+It will be installed in the `C:\Python39` directory.

-After it is installed, you must add `C:\Python39` to your system path.
-Here's how.
+After installing it, you must add `C:\Python39` to your system path.
+Here's how:

 1. Press your Windows key.
-2. Start typing **Control**.
+2. Begin by typing **Control**.
-3. The search results should have the Windows Control Panel as the first result.
-Press enter.
+3. The Windows Control Panel should be the first result in the search results.
+Click on it.
-4. When the control panel screen appears, start typing in `environment` in the search bar in the upper right corner.
+4. When the control panel screen appears, begin typing `environment` in the upper right corner search bar.
-5. Select the option to change environment variables.
-If you are presented with two options, choosing either one is fine.
+5. Choose the option to modify environmental variables.
+If you are given two options, you may select either one.
-6. When the screen appears, click the button at the bottom for environment variables.
+6. When the screen appears, click the Environment Variables button at the bottom.
-7. Next, click on the `PATH` variable and choose to edit it.
+7. Next, select on the `PATH` variable and click the Edit button.
-8. Go to the end of the string, and enter a semi-colon, and the new path entry. `;C:\Python39`
+8. Enter a semicolon and the new path entry at the end of the string. `;C:\Python39`

 [1]: https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance
 [2]: https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack